Richard Taylor (Confederate general): Last days of the war

 Taylor was given command of the Department of Alabama, Mississippi, and East Louisiana.
-After General John Bell Hood's disastrous Franklin-Nashville Campaign in Tennessee and near destruction of his army at the Battle of Franklin, Taylor was briefly given command of the Army of Tennessee, until most of its remnant was sent to contest Sherman's march further north through the Carolinas from Savannah, Georgia.
+After General John Bell Hood's disastrous Franklin-Nashville Campaign in Tennessee and near destruction of his army at the Battle of Nashville, Taylor was briefly given command of the Army of Tennessee, until most of its remnant was sent to contest Sherman's march further north through the Carolinas from Savannah, Georgia.
 He surrendered his department at Citronelle, Alabama, the third and last major Confederate force remaining east of the Mississippi, to U.S. General Edward Canby on May 4, 1865, almost a month after Appomattox Courthouse and was paroled three days later.
 The rest of his command was paroled on May 12, 1865, in Gainesville, Alabama.
 In his memoir "Destruction and Reconstruction," Taylor told of what happened as he surrendered his troops.
-General Canby informed him that now that the War had ended, Confederates would be instructed about "the true American principles."
-General Taylor responded that he was sorry that his grandfather, an officer in the revolution, and his father, president of the United States, had not passed on to him true American principles.
+A Union officer present, not identified but referred to by Taylor as “a general officer who had recently left Germany to become a citizen and soldier of the United States,” informed him that “we of the South would speedily recognize our ignorance and errors…and rejoice in the results of the war.”
+Taylor wrote that Canby and another Union general attempted “in vain” to quiet the tactless officer.
+Taylor responded with irony, explaining to the officer that his ancestors had settled in Virginia in 1608; that his grandfather had commanded a regiment that fought against Hessians at Trenton in the Revolutionary War; and that his father had been president of the United States.
+Taylor apologized for his ignorance and regretted that his forebears “had found no time to transmit to me the correct ideas of the duties of American citizenship.”